Piscora

 Good Tankmates

-• Small, chill midwater schooling fish like rummy-nose tetras, ember tetras, or harlequin rasboras - they match the calm vibe and wont hassle the glass cats, and the whole tank looks more confident when everyone schools.
+• Small, chill midwater schooling fish like rummy-nose tetras, ember tetras, or harlequin rasboras - they match the calm vibe and wont hassle the glass cats, and the entire tank appears more lively when all the fish school together.

-• Corydoras (any of the peaceful ones) - they keep to the bottom, dont bully, and they make the glass cats feel safer because theres no constant drama in the tank.
+• Corydoras (any of the peaceful ones) - they keep to the bottom, dont bully, and they make the glass cats feel safer because there's less stress in the tank.

 • Kuhli loaches - super peaceful, mostly nocturnal, and they dont compete much at feeding time if you spread food around.